 Sadly, the same year, our Chief Executive Dr Steve McEwan passed away.
 His legacy of hard work and dedication lived on, and in 2009 we provided a record 750 lifesaving stem cell transplants.
 Former Chief Executive Brigadier Tony Morland returned to lead the charity through to 2009.

 Henny Braund joined Anthony Nolan as our new Chief Executive.

 When Area Commander for Strathclyde Fire and Resuce Serivce, Ally Boyle, was diagnosed with myelodysplasia (a type of blood cancer,) he and his team set up a partnership with Anthony Nolan.
 Knowing that both of our aims was to save lives, he realised that working together could have a hugely positive impact.

 We made joining our register much easier by asking potential donors to give saliva samples instead of blood.
 This meant we didn’t need to have healthcare professionals at recruitment events, and could send out ‘spit kits’ in the post – saving time and money.

 We completely re-branded and changed our name to Anthony Nolan.
 We also secured our largest corporate partnership ever with Wilkinson, valued at £1m.

 With the appointment in 2010 of Research and Scientific Director Professor Alejandro Madrigal as President of the European Group for Blood and Marrow Transplantation, we maintained our strong scientific presence.

-In 2012, the world’s millionth stem cell transplant took place – something that was unimaginable when Shirley started her campaign.
+The world’s millionth stem cell transplant took place – something that was unimaginable when Shirley started her campaign.
 The Charity Times also voted us their ‘Charity of the Year’